 Best Way to Flash a Ledger Board

 Deck ledger boards are a common source of water infiltration, and it can be years before you discover the damage caused by water finding its way behind the ledger and into your home.
-The process below may seem a little excessive, but the extra time spent following these steps may save you thousands of dollars in repairs.
+The process for flashing a ledger board (below) may seem a little excessive, but the extra time spent following these steps may save you thousands of dollars in repairs.

 - Install house wrap on the wall several inches higher than where the top of the ledger board will be.